Riari/laravel-forum-docs/installation.md

 ## Installation

 Version 4 is compatible with Laravel 5.3 and above.
-Features, functionality and usage are identical to version 3, so please refer to the 3.x documentation after installation.
+Features, functionality and usage are identical to version 3.

 ### Requirements